yunhal/LARmodeling/research/index.md

     summary: This will never work.
 ---

-Our current research on scientific computing, artificial life, and computational biology.
+Our current research on air quality modeling from local-scale to regional-scale, particularly focused on wildfires.

 ### AIRPACT
 AIRPACT is a regional air quality forecast over Pacific Northwest region.
 Please read about it [here](funimagej).